ubuntu/yaru/.github/ISSUE_TEMPLATE/gnome-shell_bug_report.md

 ---
-name: Bug report
+name: Gnome-shell bug report
-about: Report a bug to help us improve Yaru
+about: Report a bug related to our Gnome-shell theme to help us improve Yaru
 title: ''
-labels: ''
+labels: 'Area: GNOME-shell'
 assignees: ''

 ---